Which is a Good App Design Practice?

 Here, you can download and store screenshots of UI/UX that resembles your app.
 Later, you can make effective changes with the design to make it compatible with your app.

-You can also take inspiration from Abha Dating App, which we have developed
+You can also take inspiration from Abha Social App, which we have developed

 considering the best app design practices for a client in the USA.

-To know more about it, read a detailed case study on Abha Dating App.
+To know more about it, read a detailed case study on Abha Social App.

 2. Put ideas on paper

 You may be great at designing logos, and screens using Adobe photoshop or Xcode.
 However, there is nothing wrong with taking a pen or pencil and jotting down all things on paper.

 Moreover, it is a lot easier and quicker to draw logos and other things on paper than in tools.
 Here, you have to finish the designing part of the logo, prototype, wireframe, etc.